Career Center

 The cost to post a position is $50 per position.
 Please complete this form to submit your information.
 Each position will be posted on the NCAND website for 30 days, and nothing will be posted until payment is received.
 All we need is the position information in a word document with minimal formatting, including how to apply for the position.
 If you have any questions please email [email protected]

-Schedule: The position hours are Monday-Friday, 8am to 5pm with rotating weekend and holiday coverage at the Children’s Hospital.
-The Clinical Dietitian II works closely with the multidisciplinary healthcare team in the Pediatric Intensive Care Unit to coordinate evidence based medical nutrition therapy that is integrated and compatible with the patient focused medical goals.
-Primary responsibilities include application of the Nutrition Care Process (NCP), through nutrition focused physical exam.
-Nutrition/malnutrition assessment, nutrition diagnosis, interventions, monitoring and evaluating of the patient's progress.
-The Clinical Dietitian II uses practice-specific dietetics and as available and evidence-based practice protocols/nutrition practice guidelines to help determine nutrition intervention.
-The Clinical Dietitian II has extensive knowledge in the area of clinical practice as evidenced by years of experience and/or specialty certification(s) noted in the requirements listed below.
-The Clinical Dietitian II performs business functions, such as management of resources in a cost-effective manner, and participates in compliance and quality performance improvement efforts to ensure that nutrition care is safe and effective.
-The Clinical Dietitian II is an integral part of the multidisciplinary team, serving as a resource on nutrition management of the clinical practice area(s) is involved in team conferences provides nutrition-related in-services and contributes to the development and revision of hospital policies.
-The Clinical Dietitian II also may be involved in community-based nutrition programs and maintains professional competency and skills required for professional practice.
-The Clinical Dietitian II precepts interns and supports, models and trains clinical dietitians in the core behaviors and responsibilities of the department and organization.
+The Clinical Dietitian works closely with the multidisciplinary healthcare team to coordinate evidence based medical nutrition therapy that is integrated and compatible with the patient focused medical goals.
+Primary responsibilities include application of the Nutrition Care Process (NCP), through nutrition focused physical exam, nutrition/malnutrition assessment, nutrition diagnosis, interventions, monitoring and evaluating of the patient's progress.
+The Clinical Dietitian uses practice-specific dietetics as available and evidence-based practice protocols/nutrition practice guidelines to help determine nutrition intervention.
+The Clinical Dietitian performs business functions, such as management of resources in a cost-effective manner, and participates in compliance and quality performance improvement efforts to ensure that nutrition care is safe and effective.
+The Clinical Dietitian is an integral part of the multidisciplinary team, is involved in team conferences, provides nutrition-related in-services and contributes to the development and revision of hospital policies.
+The Clinical Dietitian also may be involved in community-based nutrition programs and maintains professional competency and skills required for professional practice.
+The Clinical Dietitian precepts interns, supports and trains clinical dietitians in the core behaviors and responsibilities of the department and organization.

 Education Requirements:

-- Bachelor’s degree at a US regionally accredited university or college and course work accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics
+- Bachelor’s degree required from a US regionally accredited university or college and course work accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics

 - Master’s in related Dietitian field for new graduates becoming licensed after 1/1/2024.